brednbudda/ToDo/README.md

 # ToDo
-To Do List Application based using JSP/Servlets
+To Do List Application using JSP/Servlets

 Application that accepts items in a to-do list format, where the user can add, edit, mark as complete, or delete the tasks on the list.